Aditi Shankar: Early work (2022–2023)

-Commercial success in films (2023–2025)

 In 2023, she was approached by director Vishnuvardhan for the lead role in his new film alongside debutante actor Akash, who is the younger brother of actor Atharvaa.
 Aditi agreed to the film project and was filmed in Lisbon.
 In June 2024, The film was titled as Nesippaya and the first look of the film was revealed to public.
 The filmed overall received decent and average reviews from audience and press reporters and was considered as an average grosser in Aditi's career.
 Bhuvanesh Chandar of The Hindu wrote "Nesippaya could have become something more than ordinary; it only confuses you about the kind of film it wishes to be.
 The thriller that follows is trite, predictable and contrived, to put it straight."
 Janani K from India Today stated "Aditi Shankar is fun in the romantic portions but undersells her performance in a few emotional sequences".

-In 2024, Aditi paired up with actor Arjun Das for a romantic film directed by Vignesh Shivan titled Once More.
-Arjun Das, shared picture from the ceremony and wrote, "A beautiful musical love story directed by @isrikanthmv.
-Super happy for you Srikanth.
-Thank you for believing in us @yuvraj_ganesan @millionoffl (sic)."
-He added, "@aditishankarofficial wishing you the best as always.
-A #HeshamAbdulWahab Musical.
-Will surely need all your blessings, love and support as always (sic)."
-The film is currently under the process of filming and set to release in the early months of 2025.